 1. Describe your other problems first

 Opening up to your parents can be difficult, even if you know they support you.
 Getting started can be the hardest part, but getting help is essential.
 Suicidal feelings are painful, but there is help.
 With courage and the tips mentioned above, you can start the conversation and get the support you need.
-If you still are struggling with talking with your parents, show them this article.
-It can be a way to start a conversation about what you are feeling.
+If you still struggle with talking with your parents, show them this article.
+It can be a way to start the conversation about what you are feeling.

 If you are in a crisis and are unable to talk to your parents, you can call the National Suicide Prevention Hotline.
 This hotline is staffed 24 hours per day / seven days per week.